Sign up to receive our environmental education e-newsletter here!

 We have an Augmented Reality Sandbox!
 You can borrow it for your classroom for free!

-We can bring a variety of natural resource/science programs to your classroom (or provide you with kits to use yourself):
+We can bring a variety of natural resource/science programs to your classroom.
+Our most popular programs include:

 Project WET – sponsored in Indiana by the Indiana Department of Natural Resources, Division of Fish and Wildlife.
 Project WET envisions, “a world in which action-oriented education enables every child to understand and value water, ensuring a sustainable future.”